mensonen/diameter/README.md

 ## Supported applications

-The diameter stack has inbuilt support for Diameter Base, *Gy*, *Rf*, *Ro* and *Sy* applications and a generic implementation of application types that allows working even with unsupported application types.
+The diameter stack has inbuilt support for Diameter Base, *Gy*, *Rf*, *Ro*, *Sy*, *Cx* and *Dx* applications and a generic implementation of application types that allows working even with unsupported application types.

 ## Supported diameter application commands